DARKMATE25/ChatterNet/README.md

 ## 🧾 Project Overview

 ChatterNet is a web-based real-time chat application developed to provide fast, secure, and flexible communication without forcing users to depend on a single messaging platform.
-The ap plication supports both registered and guest users and is designed using modern web technologies for real-time interaction and scalability.
+The application supports both registered and guest users and is designed using modern web technologies for real-time interaction and scalability.

 ---